rems-project/netsem/README.md

 http://www.cl.cam.ac.uk/~pes20/Netsem/index.html

 It has been relicensed under the simplified BSD license.
-Currently (2015), it is revived using contemporary systems (newer HOL4, PolyML, dtrace, ..)
+Currently (2015), it is revived using contemporary systems (newer HOL4, PolyML, DTrace, ..)

 The `demo-traces/` directory contains some example traces (state is unclear)